rontdz/temporal_demo/README.md

 # Don't send any commands - wait for 1 week timeout
 # The system will automatically cancel and refund
-# (For demo, you can observe the durable timer state in Temporal UI)
+# (For demo, you can modify the timeout duration in workflow.py)
 ```

 ---